MelonKony/webdev/content/utopia/vekllei/landscape/boroughs/yana.md

 ### Yana Lakehouse

-The *Yana Ouismaindesdenya* (Yana Care Home) is a facility run by the *War Bureau of the Vekllei Commonwealth Armed Forces* to rehabilitate and care for veterans returning home from combat.
+The *Yana loh Ouismaindesdenya* (Yana Care Home) is a facility run by the *War Bureau of the Royal Commonwealth Armed Forces* to rehabilitate and care for veterans returning home from combat.
 It arranges for both long-term and short-term programmes designed to reintroduce soldiers to civilian life.
 Some 750 people live on-site for anywhere between six months to five years where they take classes, receive treatment and therapy, and go on excursions throughout the Yana region.

 ### Yana Thunderburo Geothermal Research Plant